What is mobility data, and why is it important?

 Retail Planning

 Mobility data reveals how your targeted populations move, where they come from, how far they travel, and how long they may remain in any area.
-These metrics can be valuable for understanding and forecasting purchasing habits and projected spending.
+These metrics are crucial to understanding and forecasting purchasing habits and projected spending.

 You can utilize mobility data to discover a wealth of information about your region, location, town, city, or even street, which can significantly aid your positioning and planning efforts.
-Mobility data could be used to discover location hotspots - areas where people prefer to assemble - from which prospective behavior or business possibilities might be identified.
+Mobility data can be used to discover location hotspots - areas where people prefer to assemble - and identify behavioral trends or business opportunities.

 Site Planning